thoughtspot/thoughtspot.github.io/_release/notes.md

 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">
 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px;">
 <p>A problem was resolved where Google Chrome version 65 broke the formatting of headlines in pinboards.
-This issue was reported as a Product Support Advisory for versions 3.x and 4.x releases older than 4.4.1.4.
-It</p>
+This issue was reported as a Product Support Advisory for versions 3.x and 4.x releases older than 4.4.1.4. </p>
 </td>
 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">
 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px;">
-<p>An underlying system issue was resolved that caused a saved answer to fail with a read bar error if the answer was created on a relationship(s) which was based on a hidden column(s).</p>
+<p>An underlying system issue was resolved that caused a saved answer to fail with a red bar error if the answer was created on a relationship(s) which was based on a hidden column(s).</p>
 </td>
 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">